oceanites/multifrequency-sar-ndvi-relationship/README.md

 # Material for the relationship analysis between SAR backscatter and NDVI values
-This material belongs to an paper under review analysing the relationship between SAR backscatter and NDVI values.
+This material belongs to the paper *"Comparing the relationship between NDVI and SAR backscatter across different frequency bands in agricultural areas"*, in which the relationship between SAR backscatter and NDVI values is analysed.
+The paper is published in [Remote Sensing of Environment](https://www.sciencedirect.com/science/article/pii/S0034425725000161) (DOI: [10.1016/j.rse.2025.114612](https://doi.org/10.1016/j.rse.2025.114612)).

+The material is additionally archived at the [Open Data Hub of the University of the Bundeswehr Munich](https://open-data.unibw.de/dataset.xhtml?persistentId=doi:10.60776/4WIAJ0) (DOI: [10.60776/4WIAJ0](https://doi.org/10.60776/4WIAJ0)).

 ## Field outlines